 Learning how to fly a soft field takeoff can be fun, but first what is a soft field?
 A soft field is a runway/taxi surface that is grass, water, snow, mud, loose dirt, soft gravel, and so on.
 This kind of surface acts as glue to the tires and prevents the aircraft from accelerating at a normal rate.
 Additionally, protecting our propellor is key.
 Oftentimes these types of airports also have the potential for potholes, ruts, gopher holes, etc. If our nose wheel was to drop into one of those holes with a good amount of weight on it, it could cause it to dip down, and cause a prop strike.
 That’s a big, expensive and dangerous mistake.

 When operating on a soft field, we don’t come to a stop.
 If we need to do our runup before, we get that done.
 But once we start moving onto the runway, we stay moving.
-Even during the taxi you’ll add back pressure on the yoke.
-The slipstream of the propellor causes enough effectiveness on the elevator that this actually does take quite a bit of weight off of the nose wheel.
+Even during the taxi, you’ll add back pressure on the yoke.
+The slipstream of the propellor causes significant effectiveness on the elevator.
+This actually does take quite a bit of weight off of the nose wheel.

 Because we already have back pressure on the yoke with a higher angle of attack, and that nose wheel is already off the runway, we’re going to become airborne before the aircraft is really ready to fly.
 The good news is we have a friend to help us out.
 That friend is Ground Effect.

-Ground effect is a cushion of air, most effective about 1/4 wingspan above the runway, where our induced drag is drastically decreased.
+Ground effect is a cushion of air, most effective about 1/4 wingspan above the runway.
+This is where our induced drag is drastically decreased.
 In other words, we can ride this cushion, fly at a slow speed, and gain the energy we need to climb out.